MostafaFiroozi/Insurance-predict/README.md

 ## Prediction

-After all this investigations and data preparations, now we can apply our models to our dataset.
+After all these investigations and data preparations, now we can apply our models to our dataset.
 First off, we import the necessary libraries.

 ![image](https://user-images.githubusercontent.com/73081215/146910059-2e805bbf-129f-4f62-8890-bc35f7bf9092.png)